 Free and open access

-Presente Continuo concludes the year with a project exhibition from the 2024 cohort.
-The fellows will present the projects developed during the program sessions at Planta Inclán space.
+Presente Continuo ends the year with the exhibition of projects from the 2025 cohort.
+After a year of work, the fellows will present the projects developed during the different meetings of the program.

 Content